ublk-org/ublksrv/README.rst

 ``./configure --enable-debug`` can build a debug version of ublk which dumps lots of runtime debug messages, and can't be used in production environment, should be for debug purpose only.
+For debug version of ublksrv, 'ublk add --debug_mask=0x{MASK}' can control which kind of debug log dumped, see ``UBLK_DBG_*`` defined in include/ublksrv_utils.h for each kind of debug log.

 License
 =======